-S-Corp is different from C-Corp (which is also a regular corporation) only in that it elects to be taxed under Subchapter S of Chapter 1 of the Internal Revenue Code of the IRS.
+As far as S-Corp vs C-Corp is concerned, S-Corp is different from C-Corp (which is also a regular corporation) only in that it elects to be taxed under Subchapter S of Chapter 1 of the Internal Revenue Code of the IRS.
 Congress created Subchapter S in the tax code in 1958 in order to promote small businesses and entrepreneurs

 S-Corps merges and combines the advantages of partnerships (single taxation) with the limited liability offered by corporations.
 On the other hand, the C-Corps target and allow more flexibility in the number and type of shareholders, as well as different classes of stock.